Georgetown Utilities & Customer Care

 Do you offer any tools to help me manage my water and electric usage?

-This tool is available 24 hours a day, 7 days a week and can be accessed from your PC.
-You have the ability to set monetary thresholds for the electric and have Alerts sent to you via email and text message.
+This tool is available through our CSS online portal 24 hours a day, 7 days a week and can be accessed from your computer.
 You can even download your consumption data into a spreadsheet for further analysis.

 Can I change the due date on my utility bill?